Analysis | Why Hong Kong’s Still Protesting and Where It May Go: QuickTake

 6. What does Hong Kong’s government say?

-First off, that the bill is needed to prevent Hong Kong from becoming a haven for criminals, and that it has been amended to protect human rights and ensure suspects aren’t extradited for political offenses.
+That the goal was to prevent Hong Kong from becoming a haven for criminals, and that the bill had been amended to protect human rights and ensure suspects aren’t extradited for political offenses.
 More broadly, Lam has warned that the city was headed toward “an abyss” as the protests become more disruptive -- including closing subway stations and forcing the cancellation of hundreds of flights after black-clad demonstrators swarmed the main airport terminal.
 On Aug.
 20, she promised to start a platform for dialogue with the government’s critics.

 7. Have the protests affected business?